You might also like these articles

 Cons

 Wooden tokens are eco-friendly and look great and natural.
 They can be printed or engraved, allowing for full customization.
 They may cost a little more than tokens made from other materials, but the quality and sustainability are worth it.
 You’ll not only get a durable product, but something that truly adds to the character of your event.
+Check out all our wooden tokens.

 Pros